ZaharX97/OWReveal/README.md

   * First release, only finds the demo link

 ## Tags that might help find this
-csgo overwatch revealer the suspect find profile cs:go vac watchlist demo
+csgo overwatch revealer the suspect find profile cs:go vac watchlist demo guide tutorial
+How to Find "The Suspects" profile in Overwatch
+csgo find suspect profile
+[Tutorial] Viewing "The Suspect's" steam profile.
+how to get the real name of the suspect in overwatch cases